 The Advanced Placement Program

 The AP program is sponsored by the College Board.
 The prescribed curriculum offers a high level of academic rigor.
-An AP course is a college-level course with curriculum that is set by national standards.
+An AP course is a college-level course with a curriculum that is set by national standards.
 Teachers are trained by the College Board in instructional strategies designed for academic success at the college level.
 The curriculum provides a challenging environment in which students gain specialized instruction in a subject area.
 Students study a subject in greater depth.
 Students have the opportunity to learn alongside other students that are just as enthusiastic about a subject.

 The work that students do in an AP class will help to develop the study habits and skills vital to college success.
 AP course work will help students analyze problems effectively, improve writing skills, and prepare students for comprehensive exams, all tools that will serve students well in college.
-Universities recognize that a demanding academic program, prepares students for the challenges of college.
+Universities recognize that a demanding academic program prepares students for the challenges of college.
 Taking AP classes improves students’ chances of getting into more selective universities.

 In the spring, students have the opportunity to gain college credit or upper level standing at colleges and universities by taking AP exams.
-Universities may use AP scores as criterion for placement in Honors programs.
+Universities may use AP scores as a criterion for placement in Honors programs.

 Students are graded on a scale from 1-5.
 A grade of 3 or better is considered passing.
 You do need to check with the university of your choice for the exam grade that is required to gain credit or standing for an AP test at that college.